Understanding Inequalities on a Number Line: A complete walkthrough

 Example:

 This inequality is equivalent to -3 ≤ x - 2 ≤ 3.
-Adding 2 to all parts of the inequality gives -1 ≤ x ≤ 5.
+Think about it: adding 2 to all parts of the inequality gives -1 ≤ x ≤ 5.
 On the number line, this is represented by a shaded region between -1 and 5, including -1 and 5.

 Inequalities with Multiple Variables

 While the focus so far has been on inequalities with one variable, the principles extend to inequalities with multiple variables.
-These often represent regions in a coordinate plane (two variables) or higher-dimensional spaces.
-For example, x + y > 1 represents a region above a line in the xy-plane.
+Now, these often represent regions in a coordinate plane (two variables) or higher-dimensional spaces.
+Take this: x + y > 1 represents a region above a line in the xy-plane.

 Applications of Inequalities